EncryFoundation/EncryCore/README.md

 ## Related projects

 * [EncryScript](https://github.com/EncryFoundation/EncryScript) - Contract-oriented scripting language designed specially for EncryCore.
+* [EncryTypeLang](https://github.com/EncryFoundation/EncryTypeLang) - Language for arbitrary data structures description (At early development stage, currently).

 ## Installation

 #### Compiling from source
-To run the EncryCore node you need JRE 1.8 (64-bit version) and SBT to be installed.
+To run EncryCore node you need JRE 1.8 (64-bit version) and SBT to be installed.
 Default configuration file and templates could be found in `src/main/resources/`.

 MacOS and Linux: